3ColumnsC/Stock-Exchange-Project/README.md

 - Email and Discord notifications are only supported in English.

+## 🖥️ Supported Platforms

+- Windows 10/11

 ## 📚 Current Version

-### **2.0 Major Release**
+### **2.1 Quality Release**

-- ✨ Complete UI overhaul.
-- 🌍 Multi-language support.
-- 📊 Current asset price display.
-- 🌓 Light/Dark theme support.
-- 🛠️ Bug fixes & stability improvements.
+- ⚙️ Settings button added.
+- 📊 Add/Remove assets button (Add Symbol) added.
+- 📝 Error fixed.

 ## 📢 Join our Discord Server

 You can join to our [Discord server](https://discord.gg/8RE9Fsuty5) to get access to notifications (English only - Not 24/7).

-We will also explain how to configure your own Discord bot, how to complete the .env file, and provide an FAQ.
+We will also explain how to configure your own Discord bot, how to complete the (⚙️) configuration, and provide an FAQ.

 ### 📝 Quick FAQ